North African Cup: Performance by nation

-In the 1955–56 edition, two teams from the League of Oran went to the final; however it was not played.
-So normally the League of Oran is ranked in the first place with 8 winners and four runners-up.
+In the 1955/56 edition, two teams from the department of Oran went to the final; however it was not played.
+So normally the department of Oran is ranked in the first place with 8 winners and four runners-up.

+North African Friendship Cup

+The North-African Friendship Cup pits the winner of the North-African Cup and his runner-up against the winner of North African Championship and his runner-up.

+Champions of the Super Cup (ULNA).